 However, lawmakers themselves were not really thrilled with Libra either and immediately asked Facebook to postpone their ambitious plans.

-In case you didn’t have a chance to learn much about the subject or simply haven’t formed any opinion whatsoever, we’ve done the homework for you and summed up all you need to know about the Facebook coin, the Libra Association, and Calibra wallet.
+If you didn’t have a chance to learn about the subject yet or still not sure what to think of it, we’ve done the homework for you and summed up all you need to know about the Facebook coin, the Libra Association, and Calibra wallet.

 What is Libra coin?